cube0x0/KrbRelay/README.md

 ## Error codes

-Doesn't work the first time? try again then check these error codes, and if you are going to open an Issue, please paste the full output.
+Doesn't work the first time? try again then check these error codes, and if you are going to open an Issue, please paste the full output and input.

 #### Firewall blocking the OXID resolver